R Advanced

 Passing multiple patterns

-This function can check for multiple character patterns in the vector of character strings and returns the indices of elements that contain the pattern.
+This function checks for multiple character patterns in a vector of character strings and returns the indices of elements that contain the pattern.

 rv <- c("Amazon", "Apple", "Netflix", "Spotify")